Img-Diff: Contrastive Data Synthesis for Multimodal Large Language Models: Conclusion

 \section{Conclusion}

-In this paper, we draw inspiration from recent advances in contrastive learning and image difference captioning to propose a novel method of contrastive data synthesis, creating a high-quality dataset called ``\textsc{Img-Diff}'' that focuses on describing object differences.
-Specifically, we generate many pairs of similar images where the main focus is on object replacement.
-Then, we use the proposed \textit{Difference Area Generator} and \textit{Difference Captions Generator} to generate difference captions for specific regions and form question-answer pairs.
-In contrast to previous image difference datasets, our dataset focuses exclusively on specific regions inside the images, circumventing the issue where the descriptive information of differences does not fully capture the differences between image pairs, thereby enhancing the accuracy of the data.
-Afterwards, we finetune LLaVA-1.5-7B and MGM-7B using our relatively small-scale dataset, yielding high-performance scores on par with SOTA models trained with much larger-scale datasets in image difference tasks, and comprehensive performance improvements in numerous widely recognized MLLM benchmarks.
+In this paper, we draw inspiration from recent advances in contrastive learning and image difference captioning to propose a novel method of contrastive data synthesis.
+This method enables the creation of a high-quality dataset called \textsc{Img-Diff}, which highlights object differences focusing on fine-grained regions in images.
+Specifically, we first generate pairs of similar images where the main focus is on object replacement.
+Then, we use the proposed \textit{Difference Area Generator} and \textit{Difference Captions Generator} to generate difference captions and form question-answer pairs.
+In contrast to previous image difference datasets, our dataset focuses exclusively on specific regions inside images.
+This characteristic circumvents the issue where a single description cannot fully capture the differences of the whole images in pairs, enhancing the accuracy.
+Afterwards, we fine-tune many MLLMs using the generated dataset, yielding high-performance scores on par with SOTA models in image difference tasks and comprehensive performance improvements in eight widely recognized MLLM benchmarks.
 These results confirm the effectiveness of our dataset to improve the ability of MLLMs in recognizing detailed differences between images.

 In a nutshell, we provide a series of insights about the construction of high-quality image difference datasets, showing great potential to effectively and efficiently enhance MLLMs via contrastive data-centric approaches.
-We meticulously detail the process of creating our \textsc{Img-Diff} dataset and demonstrate the enhanced performance of MLLMs finetuned with our data on both image difference benchmarks and MLLM benchmarks.
-With this work, we hope it can catalyze further investigation into the realm of image difference datasets and the fine-grained image recognition capabilities of MLLMs.
+With this work, we hope it can catalyze further investigation into the realm of image difference datasets and the fine-grained image recognition capabilities of MLLMs. {